UnlimitedMyWorks/CBCS-sticky-snail/README.md

 ## Usage
 ### Single-Threaded
 Run CBCS-list2.exe with the beginning "stuid" as the parameter.	<br>
+#### IMPORTANT: Compile CBCS-list2 with "-lwininet" flag.
-Example: CBCS-list2.exe 60000 (For stuid 60000-61000)
+**Example**: CBCS-list2.exe 60000 (For stuid 60000-61000)

 ### Multi-Threaded
-Make changes in CBCS.cpp for the desired range.
 Make sure that CBCS.exe and CBCS-list2.exe are in the same folder.
-Just open CBCS.exe.	<br>
+Run CBCS.exe with the beginning and ending "stuid" as the parameters.	<br>
-Example: CBCS.exe
+**Example**: CBCS.exe 60000 65000